turingschool/curriculum/source/projects/store_engine.markdown

 ### Evaluation Stories

-Pull the stories from the upstream project which you originally forked and edit the `[]` markers to match with the theme/contents of your store.
+Pull the stories from the upstream project which you originally forked and look in `/user_stories`.
+You can edit the `<>` markers to match with the theme/contents of your store.

 ### Evaluation Protocol